navneetthakor/Business-contract-validation/README.md

 -   The user can view the contents delivered to him and also can download the contract and the highlighted contract for future use.

 ### Note : You may encounter errors while finding deviations.
-It depends on the API-KEY you use.
-The current API-KEY is of free plan and thus may lead to some missing deviations.
-A paid API-KEY will perform more efficiently.
+It depends on the API key you use.
+The current API key is of free plan and thus may lead to some missing deviations.
+A paid API key will perform more efficiently.

 # Steps to run: